Find out more about the 4 core categories of regrets based on the work of Daniel Pink and how it can help you!

 Our core regrets can help us to clarify what we should focus on.
 This is evident from Pink’s World Regret Survey.

 Daniel Pink has been collecting regrets from people all over the world via his World Regret Survey since 2020.
-More than 20 000 responses from people in 109 countries have been collected.
+As a result more than 20 000 responses from people in 109 countries were collected.

 The study indicates that people of all backgrounds and nationalities appear to have the same four categories of regrets.

-3. What are the 4 core regrets according to Pink?
+3. What are the 4 categories of regrets according to Pink?

 Foundation Regrets